What Are Nigerian Treasury Bills (NTBs)?

 Nigerian Treasury Bills (NTBs) are short-term debt obligations of the Federal Government of Nigeria, issued and managed by the Central Bank of Nigeria (CBN) on behalf of the Debt Management Office.
 They are among the oldest and most liquid instruments in the Nigerian fixed income market, with issuance dating back to 1959.

 NTBs are available in three standard tenors: 91 days (approximately 3 months), 182 days (approximately 6 months), and 364 days (approximately 1 year).
 They are auctioned weekly by the CBN through the primary market, and subsequently trade on the FMDQ OTC Securities Exchange in the secondary market.
-As Federal Government securities, they carry zero credit risk.
+As Federal Government securities, they carry very low credit risk — but credit risk is only one dimension, and the full profile is set out below.

 Understanding the NTB Discount Mechanism